meteor/docs/source/api/reactive-dict.md

 state.equals('key', value)
 ```

-...but the second one is always better.
-It triggers fewer invalidations
+However, the second is recommended, as it triggers fewer invalidations
 (template redraws), making your program more efficient.

 {% apibox "ReactiveDict#all" %}